Updated: August 31, 2021

 - How fast you can move

-- How comfortable you’ll be
+- How comfortable you’ll be wearing it

 If you’re planning to wear your tactical vest for long stretches of time, look for lighter options.
 Any size large vest that weighs more than 3.5 – 4 lbs it is too heavy.